We Got Love (Real Thing): Releases

 The first release of the song on CD was in two different mixes ("We Got Love (dub mix))" and "We Got Love (12 inch extended version)) since both were included on the seven CD The Anthology 1972-1997, on Cherry Red Records released in 2021.

 Compilation albums

 "We Got Love" was also included as a track on some compilation albums, including the 1985 various artist funk/soul album Black Magic.
 It was also included on the Indonesian album No.1 Prambors Of The Year, released on the Team Record label as a music cassette.
+The extended mix was also one of the songs included in House Mixes by Italian DJ Michele Mobydick..

 Just a Little Time

 The song's co-writer, de Paul, released her recording of the song on her 1994 album Just a Little Time, and it is available on the album Pop Masters: Sugar Me 2005 on Spotify.
 According to another interview with de Paul, the song was allegedly also recorded by fellow British soul group Imagination, but this needs verification.